Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

   because the SDK change introduced a `.Wait()`.
   Please use `SubscribeAsync` instead.
 * Deprecated a `Message` constructor in favor of the `TestMessageBuilder`
+* `ExceptionArgs` now exposes new data from the updated SDK and has deprecated old data which is now unavailable.

 ### v4.0
 Changed namespace from `EL.` to `Emmersion.`